HaydenKG/helpertools/README.md

 # helpertools
 A set of tools that come in handy when dealing with string conversion and replacement.

+Accessable:
 https://haydenkg.github.io/helpertools/

-###Functionalities
+### Functionalities
 - String replacement
 C:\Users\Name\OneDrive\Documents > C:/Users/Name/OneDrive/Documents

 - String concatination
 flirc_util.exe sendir --pattern= + 0,232,457,43,856,34,231,789 = flirc_util.exe sendir --pattern=0,232,457,43,856,34,231,789

 - String to array string
 Easy string > [ "Easy", "string" ]

-##Motivation:
+### Motivation:
 During testing of different strings I needed a tool that is quicker than the manual replacement of the parts of a string.
 Therefore I created this tool.

 Made with HTML, CSS and Vue.